ibm-cloud-docs/databases-for-enterprisedb/howto-logical-replication.md

 # Configuring {{site.data.keyword.databases-for-enterprisedb}} as a Logical Replication Destination
 {: #logical-replication}

+{{site.data.keyword.databases-for-enterprisedb}} is deprecated.
+As of 16 June 2025 you can't deploy new instances.
+Existing instances are supported until 15 October 2025.
+Any instances that still exist on that date will be deleted.
+For more information, see [Deprecation of {{site.data.keyword.databases-for-enterprisedb}}](/docs/databases-for-enterprisedb?topic=databases-for-enterprisedb-deprecation).
+{: deprecated}

 {{site.data.keyword.databases-for-enterprisedb_full}} supports [logical replication](https://www.postgresql.org/docs/current/logical-replication.html) from an external PostgreSQL instance to your deployment.
 You can set up your external PostgreSQL as a publisher, your {{site.data.keyword.databases-for-enterprisedb}} deployment as a subscriber, and replicate your data across from an external database into your deployment.